Hitomilras/unity-graphics-programmer-roadmap/README.md

 Every step of the roadmap is arranged in order of complication and increasing depth of understanding.

 The Author of this roadmap is the creator of the Telegram channel (https://t.me/unity_cg), not me.
-This is just a copy of the message from the channel to make accessible.
+This is just a copy of the message from the channel to make this information more accessible.
 You can find more information in mentioned Telegram channel.

 >Some of the listed content may be in Russian language.
 >